 The regional human service centers implement State programs that provide for the delivery of services.
 Administrative support for the centers is decentralized.
 Each center has a business office responsible for accounting activities.
 Human resources, payroll functions, and accounts receivable/billing for the eight regional human service centers are centralized in the State office.
-Network and Desktop Support services are centralized with the Information Technology Services unit.
+Network and Desktop Support services are purchased from the North Dakota Information Technology Department (NDIT).

 The State Hospital and Life Skills and Transition Center's business office, accounts receivable, and HR functions are all centralized.
-Technology services for Network and Desktop support are centralized with the Information Technology Services unit.